top of page

 If I want them to perceive a particular difference, I should make everything else the same, except for the aspect I want them to perceive.
 For example, I can show a video of a cell, before and after it lyses (dies).
 The environment and composition of the cell are the same.
 The only difference between them is the organisation of the parts.

-The key then, is to show examples that change only in the aspect you want students to perceive—keeping all other aspects the same (as best you can, of course).
+The key then, is to show examples that vary only in the aspect you want students to perceive—keeping all other aspects the same (as best you can, of course).
 This important aspect is called the "critical aspect".
 And is something variation theory differentiates from the content of a lesson, such as the facts, vocabulary, and technical details.

 It works from the simple to the complex—just like when teaching natural selection we contrast it with Lamarck's theory.
 We keep the organism, its traits, and environment the same, but contrast how each theory plays out with the same starting conditions.
 And, of course, this technique inherently reduces cognitive load.